|Better Place Battery Exchange Infrastructure|

 mating an external unit quick connect interface of a respective external unit of the one or more external units to an adapter quick connect interface of a respective infrastructure adapter of the one or more infrastructure adapters.

-You can learn more about the Young Guns who received patents under the USPTO Green Tech Program in Wayfinder Digital's USPTO Green Technology Pilot Program Discovery and Analysis Report.
-You can read the Quick Look by registering at Wayfinder Digital.
+You can learn more about the Young Guns who received patents under the USPTO Green Tech Program in Way Better Patents USPTO Green Technology Pilot Program Discovery and Analysis Report.